| Home

 Study on Traffic Flow Pattern

-from the Automatic Identification System (AIS).
-The research attempts to
+Identification System (AIS).
+The research attempts to understand the

-understand the fundamental relationships among traffic density, vessel
+fundamental relationships among traffic density, vessel length, draught, and

 Lamia Salehin |